equelin/vsphere-ha-deepdive/fundamental_concepts.md

 ```/<root of datastore>/.vSphere-HA/<cluster-specific-directory>/protectedlist```

-For those wondering how “<cluster-specific-directory>” is constructed:
+For those wondering how “cluster-specific-directory” is constructed:

 ```<uuid of vCenter Server>-<number part of the MoID of the cluster>-<random 8 char string>-<name of the host running vCenter Server>```